FlimFlamSlammer/thing/README.md

 # What Are You Looking At?
 Seriously.
-What even is this repo?
+Are you looking for something here?